Muhammad

 saying things are different, they say “alag, alag”, repeating the word.
 Ditto

 little, they say: “Thōṛā, Thōṛā”.
-These repetitive expressions cross over to
+These repetitive expressions also occur in Indian English.

 Telephone vs. Telephonic